-If you are an amateur or are starting in this world, you can explore the microphotography without investing a large quantity of money.
-You can use a compact digital camera with a good optical zoom, which will give you more advantages.
+If you are an amateur or are starting in this world, you can explore micro photography without investing a large quantity of money.
+You can use a compact digital camera with good optical zoom, which will give you more advantages.
 Do not forget to combine the camera with an adapter and a simple microscope.

 - Put the sample under the microscope lens.
-The lowest magnification objective is placed; this is usually 40x, focus, and adjusts the lighting.
-Some microscopes have mirror styles that allow it to be reflected.
+First, the lowest magnification objective is placed; this is usually 40x, focuses, and adjusts the lighting.
+Some microscopes have mirror styles that allow them to be reflected.

 - Fix the camera correctly on the adapter.
 These elements have several threads for this purpose.
 The objective of the camera should be as close as possible to the eyepiece of the microscope.

 To perform this operation, it is convenient to turn on the camera, place it on the adapter, and move it to the correct position.
 Try the zoom before leaving the camera fixed, as you can vary the length and touch on the eyepiece.

 - Focus on the microscope control and look through the digital camera screen.

 - Turn off the flash and adjust the cable release to avoid vibration.
 If you don’t have a trigger, you can use the trigger delay.